Skip to content

 Board is asking about AI specifically

 Quarterly board memo needs an AI section that holds up.
 Three-Horizon allocation, named failure modes, kill list.
-Generic tech strategy doesn't survive the scrutiny.
+Generic tech strategy doesn't survive scrutiny.

 The two roles often coexist.